 He built the second axle and the correct brake kit perfectly; the second axle easily bolted into place.
 Exclusive of the camping near the Statue of Liberty (a place we will return to after this trip), the repair cost us about $1200 and resulted in two 3500 pound axle sets that are more easily serviced since they are a standard size.
 The new brakes are larger and thus stop more smoothly than the factory original set.

 If you ever need an axle, brake assembly, bearings or anything related to the running gear on your trailer, Franklin Trailer is the place to go.
 The sales and service people know the hardware on your trailer, stock or can build nearly everything to make the necessary repairs, and can help you work the issues that may develop.
+They will rapidly ship you the necessary parts, talk you thru the repairs, and make your breakdown a better memory than it might have been.

 If you happen to be near Somerville, NJ, they have excellent mechanics who work with a smile.